Stronghold 2

-Stronghold 2 is a real time strategy computer game released in April 2005 in which the player develops a stronghold in the Middle Ages.
-It is the sequel to Stronghold, released in 2001, also by Firefly Studios.
+Stronghold 2 is a 2005 real-time strategy video game developed by Firefly Studios and originally published by 2K for Windows.
+The third installment of the Stronghold series and the sequel to Stronghold, the player again develops a stronghold in the Middle Ages.

 The game engine was enhanced over the original Stronghold to provide full 3-dimensional graphics.
 Other changes include new military and peace campaigns and the addition of crime and punishment, allowing players to torture unruly peasants.
 A number of new characters were also introduced.

+On 5 October 2017, Stronghold 2 was re-released digitally on Steam by Firefly Studios as Stronghold 2: Steam Edition.
+It is available as a standalone title or as a free upgrade for owners of the Stronghold Collection on Steam.
+The re-release includes the following new features and improvements: Steam multiplayer, 16:9 Widescreen resolution support, visual enhancements to the in-game textures, 6 new maps, the ability to share and download custom maps through the Steam Workshop, Achievements, and digital versions of the official art book and soundtrack.

 Gameplay

 In the game, players take on the role of a lord who rules over a medieval castle.
 With their available resources, players place buildings or features, including many different kinds of food production, industry, civil, or military buildings and defences.
 Available peasants automatically choose jobs whenever a building requires one, so player micromanagement is minimal; players mostly set up the various buildings in an efficient way while providing safety for their peasants.
 Military units are directly controlled individually or in groups, sometimes quite large with sieges or battles involving many hundreds on each side.
 One addition to the original Stronghold is the inclusion of estates that players can "buy" with their accumulated honor (gained by popularity, holding feasts, dances, jousting, etc.).
 Estates are semi-independent villages (without castle fortifications) that produce their own goods that owners can send via cart to their castle or allies.